United States Merchant Marine: History

 The North American shipping industry developed as colonies grew and trade with Europe increased.
 As early as the 16th century, Europeans were shipping horses, cattle and hogs to the Americas.

 Spanish colonies began to form as early as 1565 in places like St. Augustine, Florida, and later in Santa Fe, New Mexico; San Antonio, Tucson, San Diego, Los Angeles and San Francisco.
 English colonies like Jamestown began to form as early as 1607.
 The connection between the American colonies and Europe, with shipping as its only conduit, would continue to grow unhindered for almost two hundred years.

 Revolutionary War

-Naval battle off Halifax between the American privateer ship Jack crewed by U.S. Merchant Mariners and HMS Observer by night on 29 May 1782.

-The first wartime role of an identifiable United States Merchant Marine took place on June 12, 1775, in and around Machias, Maine (then part of Massachusetts).
-A group of citizens, hearing the news from Concord and Lexington, captured the British schooner HMS Margaretta.
-The citizens, in need of critical supplies, were given an ultimatum: either load the ships with lumber to build British barracks in Boston, or go hungry.
-They chose to fight.

-Word of this revolt reached Boston, where the Continental Congress and the various colonies issued Letters of Marque to privateers.
-The privateers interrupted the British supply chain all along the eastern seaboard of the United States and across the Atlantic Ocean.
+The first wartime role of an identifiable United States Merchant Marine took place on June 12, 1775 at the Battle of Machias.
+A group of Machias residents, hearing the news of the Battles of Lexington and Concord, captured the British supply sloop HMS Margaretta.
+Word of the capture reached Boston, where the Continental Congress and the various colonies issued letters of marque to American privateers.
+The privateers interrupted British supply chains along the eastern seaboard of the United States and across the Atlantic Ocean.
 These actions by the privateers predate both the United States Coast Guard and the United States Navy, which were formed in 1790 and 1797, respectively.